TIBCOSoftware/tp-helm-charts/docs/workshop/microk8s/bare-metal-data-plane/README.md

 > [!NOTE]
 >
 > You can [install another MicroK8s](#installation-of-microk8s) cluster on a delegated machine separately to host both the Prometheus and ElasticSearch servers for collectiing Observability data.
-Following the same `helm` install step for Prometheus so multiple Bare Metal Data Planes can use the same Observability backend servers as Global Observability resource in TIBCO Platform
+Following the same `helm` install step for Prometheus so multiple Control Tower Data Planes can use the same Observability backend servers as Global Observability resource in TIBCO Platform

 > [!IMPORTANT]
 >
 >  - You need to substitute the `%%data_plane_id%%` and `%%host_name_fqdn%%` in [prometheus_scrape_static_config.yaml](./prometheus_scrape_static_config.yaml)
 >  - Multiple scrape job targets `otel-metrics_%%dataplane_id%%` can be combined in the same static config yaml file
->  - To reload the static scrape config with new Bare Metal Data Plane targets, rerun the `helm upgrade --install` command for Prometheus
+>  - To reload the static scrape config with new Control Tower Data Plane targets, rerun the `helm upgrade --install` command for Prometheus
 >     - This will not disrupt the existing metrics data in persistence
 ---

 ## Install ElasticSearch for Traces

+> [!NOTE]
+>
+> If the Control Tower Data Plane is used only for monitor and manage EMS servers, installing _ElasticSearch for Traces_ is not required.
+You can skip this section.

-For Observability of traces on the Bare Metal Data Plane on TIBCO Platform, it is required to have a ElasticSearch server configured to collect the traces.
+For Observability of traces on the Control Tower Data Plane on TIBCO Platform, it is required to have a ElasticSearch server configured to collect the traces.

 If you do not have an existing ElasticSearch server server already installed in your Organization, the following steps guide you through the installation of ElastServer server inside the MicroK8s cluster.